 Cataloguing and digitising the veterinary archive

-RCVS Knowledge is the keeper of some 6,000 historic books, documents and manuscripts - an irreplaceable body of knowledge of hundreds of years of accumulated veterinary knowledge.
+RCVS Knowledge is the keeper of some 6,000 historic books, documents and manuscripts - an irreplaceable body of hundreds of years of accumulated veterinary knowledge.

 Photo above: Libri de re rustica.
 Published in 1514 by the Aldine Press in Venice.
 This is the oldest book in our collection.